-John Paulson's Paulson Management LP increased its exposure to GM by 114.9 percent to 4 million shares and David Tepper's Appaloosa Management boosted its GM share figure by 58.7 percent to 7.9 million shares, regulatory filings showed on Thursday.
+Paulson Management increased its exposure in GM by 114.9 percent to 4.0 million shares and Appaloosa boosted its GM share figure by 58.7 percent to 7.9 million shares, regulatory filings showed on Thursday.

 Not every big investor remained positive on GM.
 Barry Rosenstein's Jana Partners sold nearly all of its GM stake, cutting its holding by about 8 million shares to just 7,100 shares.
 And Warren Buffett's Berkshire Hathaway Inc decreased its share stake in GM by 25 percent to 30 million shares, while Leon Cooperman's Omega Advisors sold its entire stake of 1.05 million shares.

-The consumer sector was also an area of active interest in the first quarter, with investments that included discount retailer Dollar General Corp and drug store operator Walgreen Co.
+The consumer sector was also active in the first quarter, with investments that included discount retailer Dollar General Corp and drug store operator Walgreen Co.

 Omega opened a new stake of 1.7 million shares in Dollar General, while Jana increased its stake in Walgreen by 4.8 million shares to 12.1 million shares.

 The quarterly disclosures of manager stock holdings, in what are known as 13F filings with the U.S. Securities and Exchange Commission, are always intriguing for investors trying to divine a pattern in what savvy traders are selling and buying.